-OBIA takes very seriously its responsibility to protect the personal information in its custody or control.
+OBIA takes its responsibility to protect the personal information in its custody or control very seriously.
 While all OBIA staff and volunteers share this responsibility, accountability for the organization’s compliance with this privacy statement and related policies rests with the OBIA’s Chief Privacy Officer (CPO).
 In addition, other individuals within the organization may be delegated to act on behalf of the CPO.

 The purposes for which personal information is collected will be identified at or before the time the information is collected.
 OBIA’s methods of collection can include: